The Book of Absence

 READINGS

-GG first read 20 work-in-progress translations in 2017, at a memorial for the bombing of Al-Mutanabbi Street — Baghdad’s cultural and intellectual center, named for a 10th century poet – one of multiple (annual) readings in the US & UK, and in Baghdad, Berlin, Dubai, Paris, Quebec, Venice, Sydney, and Vancouver. [ Video: Persis Karim | 5:22 ] https://archive.org/details/20PoemsByAlirezaRoshan
+GG first read 20 work-in-progress translations in 2017, at an annual memorial for the bombing of Al-Mutanabbi Street — named for a 10th-century poet, Baghdad’s cultural and intellectual center, – one of multiple readings in the US & UK, and in Baghdad, Berlin, Dubai, Paris, Quebec, Venice, Sydney, and Vancouver. [ Video: Persis Karim | 5:22 ] https://archive.org/details/20PoemsByAlirezaRoshan

 Introduced by SF Poet Emeritus, Jack Hirschman, GG reads translations of Alireza Roshan, plus Bijan Jalali, Edmond Jabès, ancient Chinese Zen poems, Ko Un, & a couple of his own poems, [32:33] https://archive.org/details/Tuesday_201712